-A military Post Office is established or discontinued only upon request of the military department by which it is operated.
+MPOs or DPOs are established or discontinued only upon request of its own respective department by which it is operated.
 These units are authorized and discontinued by the Postal Service, and changes are published in the Postal Bulletin.

 123.2 Establishment